sach0918/NVIDIA-Stock-Analysis-/README.md

 * Model struggles to predict downward movements
 * High correlation among moving averages (feature redundancy)
-* Stock market data is noisy and difficult to predict
 * Accuracy alone is not sufficient to evaluate performance

 ---